AlexSabourinDev/cranberry_blog/StretchyReflections.md

 Light_{Out} = Proportion(Orientation) * Light_{In}
 $$

 (You might notice that some of that light should be occluded by other microfacets.
 This is known as masking and shadowing.
-I'm choosing to ignore these for simplicit.
+I'm choosing to ignore these for simplicity.
 They aren't necessary for us to understand this phenomenon.
 For a more thorough and accurate overview of microfacet models, take a look at some of the links I shared above.
 They're really good!)

 What **is** this exact orientation of mirror?